 La Moskita, Honduras

 In 2014, not one wild scarlet macaw chick in the core conservation area of Honduras (village of Mabita) escaped the illegal wildlife trade; all nests with chicks were poached.
-In 2016 and 2017, not one wild scarlet chick in the core conservation area entered the illegal wildlife trade, Parrots, communities, and habitats are being preserved in La Moskitia, Honduras through nest monitoring, nest protection, rescue and liberation, and community awareness, education, and enhancement programs.
-This is currently the largest project of its kind in the world (community protection of parrot breeding areas).
+In 2016 and 2017, not one wild scarlet chick in the core conservation area entered the illegal wildlife trade.
+In 2018 20% nests were poached, in 2019 9% out of 102 registered nests were poached, and in 2020 10% were poached out of 153 registered nests!
+Team members are patrolling 1.2 million acreas, making this the largest community patrolled parrot project in the world.
+Parrots, communities, and habitats are being preserved in La Moskitia, Honduras through nest monitoring, nest protection, rescue and liberation, and community awareness, education, and enhancement programs.

 Islands of Hope, Nicaragua